 Research Intern | Avati consulting solutions | 13 weeks (grade 10-11)

-· Conducted research on BASEL norms on capital adequacy and risk weighting, preparing reports for Middle East Banks.
+· Conducted research on BASEL norms, focusing on capital adequacy and risk weighting.
+Prepared reports for analysts.

 Paper 1: Does the Variance Risk Premium (VRP) from NIFTY Options Drive Excess Returns?